-- Two students had an incorrect FTE reported.
-As a result, the ADM for the School was overreported by 0.26. - One student was reported with an incorrect entry date.
-As a result, the ADM for the School was overreported by 0.06.
+- 5 students had an incorrect FTE reported.
+As a result, the ADM for the School was overreported by 1.63. - 3 students were reported with incorrect enrollment dates.
+As a result, the ADM for the School was overreported by 0.10. - 2 of the students that had data reported incorrectly were also funded with a SPED category.
+As a result, the weighted SPED ADM for the School was overreported by 12.04.

-As shown in Table 2 (see page 6), data reporting errors resulted in an ADM overstatement of 0.32 for the three fiscal years audited.
+As shown in Table 2, data reporting errors resulted in an ADM overstatement of 13.77 for the three fiscal years audited.